w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 {::options auto_ids="false" /}

 {:.introduction}
-Ensuring that processes, frameworks, and resources are supportive of accessibility will improve the final deliverables.
+Ensure that processes, frameworks, and resources are supportive of accessibility to improve the final deliverables.
 Understanding the current situation will help determine the scale of work and allow achievable milestones to be set.

 {::nomarkdown}
 <%= block 'activities' %>